 It took several weeks and on average at least half an hour per website to find the accessibility information.
 We discovered over 30 different descriptions of ‘accessibility info’.

 This important page should be found directly at the homepage of an airport website.
 Only a few airports worldwide actually had this page at the Front Page Menu.
 In many cases the page was found in the FAQ section, or some 3 or 4 pages to click through to find it.

-Some 200 websites made it to AccessibleTravel.Online (That is less than 1 in 3).
-The minimum criterium to be listed was information available in English, detailed information on the different services and description of locations of accessible parking, accessible toilets, and if available, contact or location info of the Airport Services Desk to facilitate travelers with a disability with assistive devices, wheelchair service or other relevant needed services.
+The minimum criterium to be listed was information available in English, detailed information about the different services and description of locations of accessible parking, accessible toilets, and if available, contact or location info of the Airport Services Desk to facilitate travelers with a disability with assistive devices, wheelchair service or other relevant needed services.

 More and more services have become available to improve airport accessibility.
 There are apps to help travelers, and there is software airports can use to make it all run smoothly.
 Big airports receive thousands of travelers on a daily basis.
 It is a must, we say, to have accessibility information in order and up to date.

 Not only that, online information available for travelers with a disability is very important to help prepare travels, and tackle any problems ahead.